 I was first licensed WN5CMI in May, 1962, at the age of 14.
 I became WA5CMI the next year when I upgraded to General.
 I have held an Extra Class license since 1973.

 I operate AM on all bands, but lately I have rekindled my love for DXing, currently with 337 entities confirmed.
 The "antenna farm" consists of a Force12 C4S, an MFJ 1785 rotatable dipole, a homebrew 17- and 12-meter rotatable dipole, and a 3-element Cushcraft 6-meter beam all on a 40-ft TriEx crank-up tower.
-I also use a Cushcraft R9 vertical that I use for 80-, 40-, and 30-meter CW.
+I also have a Cushcraft R9 vertical that I use for 80-, 40-, and 30-meter CW.

 I am a retired electrical engineer and worked at the following companies: Texas Instruments, Mostek, E-Systems, and Hewlett-Packard.
 I have also taught Electronics part time at Eastfield College over a 24 year span.
 My wife is also reitired and we are enjoying retirement very much!